zachczx/svelte-zixianchen/src/routes/blog/posts/adding-delay-to-css-loader-when-using-htmx-swaps.md

 The obvious solution would be to set a delay, but unfortunately hx-indicator does not come in-built with a delay option.

-## Solution: Adding Delay Via htmx:beforeRequest and htmx:afterRequest
+## Solution 1: DIY Adding Delay (htmx:beforeRequest and htmx:afterRequest)

 After some digging, the [HTMX creator gave some tips to DIY a delay](https://www.reddit.com/r/htmx/comments/10qxzji/set_a_minimum_time_for_an_hxindicator_animation/):